robannable/ShelfLife/README.md

 # ShelfLife

 ShelfLife is an intelligent library cataloguing tool that transforms minimal book input into rich, interconnected bibliographic data.
-It was created in Cursor AI with the help of an agentic LLM tool, using the prompt in the ShelfLife-prompt.md file.
+It uses multiple APIs and AI analysis to create a comprehensive personal library management system.

 ## Features